redruin1/factorio-draftsman/README.md

 ## Features
 * Compatible with Python >= 3.10
-* Compatible with the latest versions of Factorio (1.0.0+)
+* Compatible with all versions of Factorio >= 1.0.0
 * Compatible with Factorio mods(!)
 * Well documented
 * Intuitive and flexible API
 * Useful constructs for ease-of-use:
     * Give entities unique string IDs to make association between entities easier
-    * Filter entities from blueprints by type, region and other parameters [just like Factorio's own API](https://lua-api.factorio.com/latest/LuaSurface.html#LuaSurface.find_entities_filtered)
+    * Filter entities from blueprints by type, region and other parameters [just like Factorio's own API](https://lua-api.factorio.com/latest/classes/LuaSurface.html#find_entities_filtered)
     * Entities are categorized and organized within `draftsman.data` for easy and flexible iteration
     * Group entities together and manipulate them all as one unit
-* Verbose Errors and Warnings (["Factorio-safety" and "Factorio-correctness"](TODO))
+* Verbose Errors and Warnings (["Factorio-safety" and "Factorio-correctness"](https://factorio-draftsman.readthedocs.io/en/latest/concepts/validation.html))
 * Expansive and rigorous test suite

 # Usage